Frequently Asked Questions

-Sort and categorize non-food items donated by retailers and sometimes serve as a personal shopper for agency representatives.
+Sort and categorize non-food items donated by retailers and sometimes serve as a personal shopper for partner representatives.

-Help partner agencies load food into their vehicles when they come to the Food Bank to pick up orders.
+Help partners load food into their vehicles when they come to the Food Bank to pick up orders.

-In the warehouse, pull cases of food from the racks onto pallets to fill agency orders.
+In the warehouse, pull cases of food from the racks onto pallets to fill partner orders.

 Stock and clean the pantry before clients from working families arrive.